 Taxes in Malta

 Malta's tax planning and asset protection policies are major drawcards for many expats, but the benefits vary widely.
-In general, income tax in Malta is fairly low, ranging up to 35 percent.
-Expats who fulfil certain conditions – including owning or renting a property within a specific threshold or those working in the gaming, aviation or finance sectors– will only be required to pay 15 percent of tax on their income.
+In general, income tax in Malta is fairly low, ranging from zero to 35 percent.
+Expats who fulfil certain conditions – including owning or renting a property within a specific threshold or those working in the gaming, aviation or finance sectors– may be eligible for a much lower tax rate on their income.

-Malta is in a rather unique situation concerning living off savings, as capital gains can be remitted tax free.
+Malta is in a rather unique situation concerning living off savings, as capital gains can be remitted free of tax.
 We recommend enlisting the services of a reputable wealth manager for navigating the sometimes tricky details of finances and retirement in Malta.

 Expat Health Insurance